 Hi, did you do it with Unreal or Unity?

 Loads into my Oculus CV1 HMD, but the keybindings are such that I cannot "shoot" to start the game.
 This is unfortunate, because other Vive-based games seem to map keybindings with the Oculus Touch without an issue.

 I would like to help to test and get this going, if you need somebody with a CV1.

-Oculus CV1 support is being worked on and should be coming soon :)
+Oculus CV1 support is being worked on and is coming as soon as possible :)

 — Panoptic Jan

 This looks amazing.
 My only question is that, does this require two pcs (one for vive, one for PC player), or is it local to a single PC?

 Woops, sorry we missed your comment!
 In case you did not try it yourself, it is in fact local multiplayer!
 Sorry again for the delay!

 Played this with a friend over the weekend, it was a ton of fun!
 Great design, cant wait for more levels :)

 Thank you very much! :)